LargeNFT/large-nft/README.md

 ## Components

 **Large NFT** is a self-hosted web app to help build and publish an NFT collection right in your browser.
 Create new collections from scratch or fork existing ones.
-Data is stored right in local browser storage. **Large NFT** can also be whitelabeled and distributed to users.
+Data is stored right in local browser storage.
+Large NFT can also be whitelabeled and distributed to users.
 It scales by relying on the user's own hardware instead of cloud servers.
 So the hardware requirements as your community grows are minimal.

 **Large Reader** is a statically generated, self-hosted PWA that can be deployed to any simple webhost to let users enjoy the collection from any device.
 Large Reader is optimized for text-based content and has functionality similar to the Kindle.
-When combined with **Large Sync** it also shows the full transaction history for every token, for every user, and includes a full collection leaderboard.
+When combined with Large Sync it also shows the full transaction history for every token, for every user, and includes a full collection leaderboard.

-**Large Sync** is a lightweight Node app that generates live Ethereum transaction data for **Large Reader** in real-time or on a schedule.
+**Large Sync** is a lightweight Node app that generates live Ethereum transaction data for Large Reader in real-time or on a schedule.
 The sync is designed to run both in the browser and in Node.
 Because it is lightweight it can also be run on a schedule on the free-tier of the popular free webhosts.
 So users can get the latest data from the webhost or download and process it themselves from their own Ethereum node.

 Supports [Alchemy](https://www.alchemy.com/) and local Ethereum nodes.

 Large is alpha software.

+# Large NFT

 ## Installation